 The adjusted trial balance for the year ending 31/3/20** is as follows:-

-Adjusting Entries are made after trial balances but before preparation of annual financial statements.
+Adjusting Entries are made after trial balances but before the preparation of annual financial statements.
 Thus these entries are very important towards the representation of accurate financial health of the company.

-This has been a guide to Adjusting Entries Examples.
+This article has been a guide to Adjusting Entries Examples.
 Here we discuss the definition and top 3 examples of Adjusting Journal Entries.
 You can learn more about accounting from the following articles –